2267 words

 C=[c0cn1c2c1c1c0cn1c2c1c0cn2cn1cn1cn2c1c0]\mathbf{C} = \left[\begin{array}{ccccc}c_0 & c_{n-1} & \cdots & c_2 & c_1 \\ c_1 & c_0 & c_{n-1} & & c_2 \\ \vdots & c_1 & c_0 & \ddots & \vdots \\ c_{n-2} & & \ddots & \ddots & c_{n-1} \\ c_{n-1} & c_{n-2} & \cdots & c_1 & c_0\end{array}\right]

-It has the determinant det(C)=i=0n1f(ωi)\det(\mathbf{C}) = \prod_{i=0}^{n-1} f(\omega^i) , where f(x)=c0+c1x++cn1xn1f(x) = c_0 + c_1 x + \cdots + c_{n-1} x^{n-1} and ω=e2πi/n\omega = e^{2\pi i/n}.
+It has the determinant det(C)=i=0n1f(ωi)\det(\mathbf{C}) = \displaystyle \prod_{i=0}^{n-1} f(\omega^i) , where f(x)=c0+c1x++cn1xn1f(x) = c_0 + c_1 x + \cdots + c_{n-1} x^{n-1} and ω=e2πi/n\omega = e^{2\pi i/n}.

 Proof